Chinese delegation visit to METU's Faculty of Arts and Creative Industries

 Fotó: Ifj.
 Szacsky Mihály2019.
 07. 18.

-Melanie Smith, the head of the Tourism and Catering BSc and Tourism Management M …
+The head of our Tourism and Catering BSc and Tourism Management MSc programs, Dr …